-Peter is a Trustee of the Upper Canada College Foundation, a charitable foundation for which he recently conducted an extensive governance review.
+Peter is a Trustee of the Upper Canada College Foundation, a charitable foundation, where he is also chair of the Governance & Nominating Committee.

-Peter was awarded a BSc in Engineering from the University of Toronto and an MSc in Management Science from Imperial College, University of London, England.
+Peter was awarded a BSc in Engineering from the University of Toronto, an MSc in Management Science from Imperial College, University of London, England, and an LLM in Securities Law from Osgoode Hall, York University.